mcde1011/Spot_detection_Docker/README.md

 # Spot Detection and Mapping
-This Project detects fire extinguishers and emergency exit signs and approximates their position into an 2D Occupancy Map in Rviz.
+This project identifies fire extinguishers and emergency exit signs within a 360° image.
+It estimates the spatial position of the detected objects relative to the robot and visualizes them on a 2D occupancy map using RViz.

 ## Packages
 ### detection_msgs